mooculus/calculus/textbook/README.md

      - Review composition of functions
      - Some rates of change word problems
 * [Mean Value Theorem](meanValueTheorem/)
+     - ???
+MVT as a linear version of Taylor’s Theorem ???
 * [Linear approximation](linearApproximation/)
      - Emphasis on relationship between linear approximation and tangent line
+     - Linear approximation as a function whose graph is the tangent line
+     - Second derivative measuring failure of linear approximation
+     - ??? differentials ???
+     - ??? error bounds ???
 * [Maximums and minimums](maximumsAndMinimums/)
      - Define Critical Points, Inflection Points
      - local maxs and mins